 Coordinator: Panos Papanastasiou, Professor

-Students must always advise the University's Postgraduate Study Rules.
+Please advise the University's Postgraduate Study Rules.

 Successful completion of the requirements of the Programme.